sablier-labs/docs/docs/concepts/bob/03-shares.md

 | Symbol   | `{TOKEN}-{targetPrice}-{expiry}-{vaultId}` | `WETH-500000000000-1735689600-1` |
 | Decimals | Same as the underlying token               | `18` (for WETH)                  |

-This can help users to identify what vault does a share token represents by simply looking at them on the etherscan.
+This can help users identify what vault a share token represents by simply looking at them on Etherscan.
 For example, `WETH-500000000000-1735689600-1` represents a WETH vault with ID 1, a target price of $5,000, and an expiry of 2025-01-01.